 For consumers, identity management is the discipline of protecting our personal digital identities as we communicate, shop, and transact our daily lives online.
 For individuals, poor password hygiene and careless online behavior can lead to compromised accounts or identity theft.
 These incidents occur when we use weak passwords, fail to enable two-factor authentication, or carelessly click on malicious links.
 Here are some tips and resources to make the best of this annual awareness day and better protect yourself and your organization online.

-Tips for safe online identity management
+Tips for businesswomen for safe online identity management

 Think before you click: If something seems too good to be true by text, or email, don’t rush to click on the link.
 First, check the company’s website to make sure it’s legit.